 Who is Midland Funding and Why are They Suing Me?

-They go by a few different names… Midland Funding…Midland Funding LLC, Midland Credit Management… but they are all subsidiaries of one company.
+They go by a few different names… Midland Funding…Midland Funding LLC….
+Midland Credit Management… but they are all subsidiaries of one company.
 Midland Funding is a large junk debt buyer.
-One of the biggest that we deal with, for sure.
+They are one of the biggest that we deal with for sure.
 A junk debt buyer, as mentioned multiple times elsewhere on this site, is a company that buys delinquent credit card accounts and delinquent loans and then tries to collect on those accounts.
-The purchases are always at a small fraction of the amount of the debt, usually to the tune of 2 cents per dollar.
-They never buy 1 account at a time, or 100 at a time.
+They are not working for the original credit card company, whether its Capital One, Synchrony, Chase, or whomever.
+They bought the accounts and now they are the owner.
+They are collecting for themselves, not for the original creditor.
+These purchases are always at a small fraction of the amount of the debt, usually to the tune of 2-3 cents per dollar.
+They never buy 1 account at a time or 100 at a time.
 They always buy thousands at a time.
 The great thing about these purchases is that they always make them on an AS IS basis.
-AS IS, heard of that before?
-Maybe with a Used Car?
+AS IS is a legal term, have you ever heard of that before?
+Maybe you heard that term associated with a used car?
 AS IS means that you take the asset with all known and unknown defects.
 There is no representation of quality or accuracy or authenticity.
 Think about that, we have a debt buyer who buys thousands of accounts at a time, for 2 cents per dollar, on an AS IS basis.
 You should definitely call them and make payment arrangements right away, right?
 WRONG WRONG WRONG.
 (Please don’t do that).

-If the phone calls or letters don’t work, then the account goes back to Midland Funding who then hires a collection attorney to file a lawsuit (Sometimes they do use their in house attorney).
-The lawsuit is most often filed at your local District Justice.
-They do this for a reason.
-At the District Justice level, the Plaintiff (in this case, Midland) does not have to show up unless the Defendant tells the court that he/she intends to defend.
-Again, Midland knows that most people are going to ignore the lawsuit so they file these claims at the DJ level as a cost saving measure.
+If the phone calls or letters don’t work, then the account goes back to Midland Funding who then hires a collection attorney to file a lawsuit (Sometimes they do use their in house attorney but often times the claims are shipped out to collection law firms such as Pressler, Hayt, Hayt and Landau or others).
+The collection lawsuit is most often filed at your local District Justice.
+They do this for a very specific reason.
+At the District Justice level, the Plaintiff (in this case, Midland) does not have to show up unless the Defendant tells the court that he/she intends to defend the case.
+Again, Midland knows that most people are going to ignore the lawsuit so they file these claims at the District Justice level as a cost saving measure.
 If the claim is larger than $12,000, then it will be filed in the Court of Common Pleas of whatever county you reside in.
 As mentioned elsewhere on this site, several times, the lawsuit WILL be defective.
 It WILL lack the requisite evidence and/or documentation.
-This is a certainty and this is the basis for my continuing stance that you should DEFEND, DEFEND, DEFEND these cases (obviously by hiring my firm or another consumer attorney).
+This is a certainty and this is the basis for my continuing stance that you should DEFEND, DEFEND, DEFEND these cases (obviously by hiring my firm or another reputable consumer attorney).

 How Do I Defend?